Frequently Asked Questions

 12. My child currently receives the Tuition Benefit and turns 24 in the middle of the semester will they still be covered under the benefit?

 Yes.
-If your dependent child in currently enrolled in and attending classes and turns 24 during the semester they can receive the Tuition Benefit for the current semester.
+If your dependent child in currently enrolled in and attending classes and turns 24 mid semester they can receive the Tuition Benefit for the current semester.
 However they will not receive the Tuition Benefit for any future semesters.
+If your child turns 24 shortly after a semester starts they should not enroll in classes.

 13. My child is interested in going to school out-of-state does he qualify for the Tuition Benefit?